 FDA has become aware of potential biotin interference with IVDs that use biotin/avidin interactions as part of the device technology.
 Many IVDs use biotin technology due to its ability to bond with specific proteins which can be measured to detect certain health conditions.
 For example, biotin is used in hormone tests and tests for markers of cardiac health like troponin.
 Biotin, also known as vitamin B7, is a water-soluble vitamin often found in multi-vitamins, prenatal vitamins, and dietary supplements marketed for hair, skin, and nail growth (Ref.
 1).
-Biotin in patient samples can cause falsely high or falsely low results, depending on the test.
+Biotin levels in samples from patients who consume more than the recommended daily intake for biotin can cause falsely high or falsely low results, depending on the test principle.
 Incorrect test results may lead to inappropriate patient management or misdiagnosis (Ref.
 1).
-FDA's concern regarding biotin interference was expressed in a Safety Communication on November 28, 2017 (Ref.
-2) and manufacturers of currently marketed devices have been working with FDA to address interference when it occurs.
-Historically, devices using biotin/avidin technology have been assessed for biotin interference at the normal recommended daily doses of biotin (30 $\mu$ g per day, which results in plasma/serum biotin levels of < 1 ng/mL).
+FDA's concern regarding biotin interference was expressed in Safety Communications on November 28, 2017 (Ref.
+2) and November 5, 2019 (Ref.
+3) and manufacturers of currently marketed devices have been working with FDA to address interference when it occurs.
+Historically, devices using biotin/avidin technology have been assessed for biotin interference at the normal recommended daily doses of biotin (30 μg per day, which results in plasma/serum biotin levels of < 1 ng/mL).
 However, several recent reports (Refs.
-3-5) have described unanticipated biotin interference with the performance of some IVDs due to consumer use of dietary supplements that result in plasma/serum biotin levels of > 1 ng/mL.
+4-6) have described unanticipated biotin interference with the performance of some IVDs due to consumer use of dietary supplements that result in plasma/serum biotin levels of > 1 ng/mL.
 In addition, extremely high biotin doses also have been observed (up to 300 mg per day, which results in plasma/serum biotin levels of > 1000 ng/mL).